-Today I am presenting a complete disassembly guide for Dell Inspiron 1545 series laptops.
+Today I am presenting a complete disassembly guide for Dell Inspiron 1545.

 My goal is removing and replacing the DC jack board and cleaning the cooling fan which is mounted under the motherboard.

 Keep track of all removed screws.
 Make notes where they go.
 It will help you a lot during the reassembly process.

 Before you start taking it apart, make sure the laptop is turned off.

 As always, start disassembly process with removing the battery.